FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-The state is now an Array. <i>NEW\_NOTE</i>- type actions cause a new note to be added to the state with the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method.
+The state is now an Array. <i>NEW\_NOTE</i>-type actions cause a new note to be added to the state with the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method.

 The application seems to be working, but the reducer we have declared is bad.
 It breaks the [basic assumption](https://github.com/reactjs/redux/blob/master/docs/basics/Reducers.md#handling-actions) of Redux reducer that reducers must be [pure functions](https://en.wikipedia.org/wiki/Pure_function).

-Pure functions are such, that they <i>do not cause any side effects</i> and they must always return the same response when called with the same parameters.
+Pure functions are such that they <i>do not cause any side effects</i> and they must always return the same response when called with the same parameters.

 We added a new note to the state with the method _state.push(action.data)_ which <i>changes</i> the state of the state-object.
 This is not allowed.
 The problem is easily solved by using the [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) method, which creates a <i>new array</i>, which contains all the elements of the old array and the new element: